 Zadar - A city that according to the words of the Byzantine emperor and travel writer Constantine Porfirogenet is older than Rome.
-Town that won the award as the best European destination in 2016 has a lot to show and much more for you to discover.
+City that won the award as the best European destination in 2016 has a lot to show and much more for you to discover.

-Zadar offers you a choice of accommodation for all tastes and budgets, from privately owned apartments through to luxurious hotels and everything in between!
+Zadar offers you a choice of accommodation for all tastes and budgets, from privately owned apartments to luxurious hotels and everything in between!
 There are also plenty of great cafes, bars and traditional restaurants along with a great choice of shops and galleries.

 Even if shortly we will pass through Nin - a town in the marvellous sandy lagoon where life has been present from Neolithic times.
 It was raised to the level of urbanity in the Roman period.
 The cradle of the medieval Croatian state with the smallest cathedral in the world, abundance of Roman and medieval monuments up to the remains of boats from long past cultures.
-It has kilometres of sandy beaches enjoyed by windsurfers, the ancient sea procession to Our Lady of Zečevo, Salt Museum, summer solstice magic festival, medical and healing mud herbs, “šokol” of Nin (meat delicates)…
+It has kilometres of sandy beaches enjoyed by windsurfers, the ancient sea procession to Our Lady of Zečevo, Salt Museum, summer solstice magic festival, medical and healing mud herbs, “šokol” of Nin (meat delicacy).

 Another island closer to Zadar connected to the mainland by a bridge, the island of Vir.
 The most significant day in the history of the island, which is celebrated even today, is the August 13 in memory of 1908 when 89 Vir families of the time bought their island from the owner, lessees from Venice.
 Vir has been for dozens of years dedicated to specific tourism as an area for building summerhouses for people from various parts of Croatia, and also Slovenia and Bosnia and Herzegovina, and today from many European countries.
-Besides the numerous apartments that have been built here, the locals have made a step ahead in tourism with natural beaches in the unconstructed parts of the island.
+Besides the numerous apartments that have been built here, the locals have made a step ahead in tourism with natural beaches in the secluded parts of the island.